Formal category theory in augmented virtual double categories: Exact cells

 This completes the proof of the non"/pointwise case with $f = \id_C$.
 In the general case, where the conjoint $f^*$ exists, apply the previous to the composite horizontal cell $\cell{\cart \hc \phi}{f^* \conc \ul J}K$ where $\cart$ defines $f^*$.
 The proof follows by noticing that $\phi$ is (weakly) left $\yon$"/exact if and only if $\cart \hc \phi$ is so, by \cororef{Kan extension and conjoints}, and likewise that $\phi$ is right (respectively weakly) unary"/cocartesian if and only if $\cart \hc \phi$ is so, by \cororef{non-horizontal cocartesian cells}.

 Finally assume that the restrictions $K(\id, g)$ exist for all $\map gXD$.
 Restricting to those $g$ for which the restriction $J_n(\id, g)$ holds too, consider the unique factorisations $\phi'_g$ in

 as in \defref{pointwise right cocartesian path}, where the cartesian cells define the restrictions $J_n(\id, g)$ and $K(\id, g)$ respectively.
 Still denoting the cartesian cell defining $\cur K$ by $\cart$, recall that it is pointwise (weakly) left Kan.
 It follows that $\phi$ is pointwise (weakly) $\yon$"/exact precisely if for each $g$ the left"/hand side above, and thus either side, postcomposed with $\cart$ is (weakly) left Kan.
-Since the composites $\cart \of \cart_{K(\id, g)}$ are cartesian by the pasting lemma (\auglemref{4.15}), and thus (weakly) left Kan by (weak) density of $\yon$ (\lemref{density axioms}(a)), the latter is equivalent to the factorisations $\phi'_g$ being (weakly) $\yon$"/exact.
+Since the composites $\cart \of \cart_{K(\id, g)}$ are cartesian by the pasting lemma (\lemref{pasting lemma for cartesian cells}), and thus (weakly) left Kan by (weak) density of $\yon$ (\defref{density definition}), the latter is equivalent to the factorisations $\phi'_g$ being (weakly) $\yon$"/exact.
 By the main assertion this is equivalent to $\phi'_g$ being right (respectively weakly) unary"/cocartesian, for each $g$ such that both $J_n(\id, g)$ and $K(\id, g)$ exist.
 But that means precisely that $\phi$ is pointwise right (respectively weakly) unary cocartesian.
 This completes the proof. \end{proof}